Lisbonese: A peculiar folk – What we hate and love about the Lisbonese people

 Yellow “beer beans”

 Look out for yellow beans, that appear like bigger lentils, when you order a beer in a bar.
-In most cases you can grab some for free, if you find a plate with them on the bar.
+In most cases you can grab some for free.

 Those so-called lupini peans (Tretmoços in Portuguese) taste salty and are a good snack to go with the beer.